-For identification purposes, the official plan number is 001 and the plan's sponsor's name is West Virginia Laborers Pension Trust Fund and employer identification number of "EIN" is 55-6026775.
+For more information about this notice, you may contact the Fund Office at 1155 Silas Deane Highway, Wethersfield, Connecticut 06109-4318.
+For identification purposes, the official plan number is 001 and the plan sponsor's employer identification number, "EIN" is 06-6050353.